Social comparison theory: High self-esteem and social comparison

-Aspinwall and Taylor found that upward social comparisons were good in circumstances where the individuals making the comparisons had high self-esteem, because these types of comparisons provided them with more motivation and hope than downward social comparisons.
+Aspinwall and Taylor found that upward social comparisons were good in circumstances where the individuals making the comparisons had high self-esteem because these types of comparisons provided them with more motivation and hope than downward social comparisons.
 However, if these individuals had experienced a recent threat or setback to their self-esteem, they reported that upward comparisons resulted in a more negative affect than downward comparisons.
+Positive self-evaluation, a related concept, involves people assessing themselves in a more positive light than external or objective criteria.
+This cognitive bias can manifest in various ways, such as perceiving oneself as more competent, attractive, or virtuous than others perceive them.
+Positive self-evaluation is a different process that goes beyond comparison and involves introspection, critical analysis, and reflection on one's strengths, weaknesses, and progress in specific areas.

 Low self-esteem and social comparison

 However, people with low self-esteem or people who are experiencing some sort of threat in their life (such as doing poorly in school, or suffering from an illness) tend to favor downward comparisons over upward comparisons.
 People with low self-esteem and negative affect improve their mood by making downward comparisons.
 Their mood does not improve as much as it would if they had high self-esteem.
 Even for people with low self-esteem, these downward social comparisons do improve their negative mood and allow them to feel hope and motivation for their future.
-However, these feelings of home could deter them from succeeding due to the harshness of which they judge themselves whether it is their success or their failures.
-Lower self-esteem can lead an individual to have higher standards for themselves but may never achieve them due to the judgement they receive from within.
+However, these feelings of hope could deter them from succeeding due to the harshness with which they judge themselves for their successes and failures.
+Lower self-esteem can lead an individual to have higher standards for themselves but may never achieve them due to the judgment they receive from within.

 Affect/mood and its effect on social comparison

 Individuals who have a negative mood improve their mood by making upward social comparisons, regardless of their level of self-esteem.
 In addition, both individuals with high self-esteem and low self-esteem who are in a positive mood elevate their mood further by making upward comparisons.
-However, for those who have recently experienced a threat to their self-esteem or a setback in their life, making upward social comparisons instead of downward social comparisons results in a more negative affect.
-Self-esteem and existence of a threat or setback in an individual's life are two moderators of their response to upward or downward comparisons.
+However, for those who have recently experienced a threat to their self-esteem or a setback in their life, making upward social comparisons instead of downward social comparisons results in a more negative effect.
+Self-esteem and the existence of a threat or setback in an individual's life are two moderators of their response to upward or downward comparisons.